singularityware/singularityware.github.io/pages/docs/user-docs/docs-instances.md

 service nginx start
 ```

 Now let's say we build a container with that startscript into an image called `nginx.img` and we want to run an nginx service.
-All we need to do is start the instance and the startscript will get run inside the container automatically:
+All we need to do is start the instance with the [`instance.start`](docs-instance-start) command, and the startscript will run inside the container automatically:

 ```
               [command]        [image]    [name of instance]
 $ singularity instance.start   nginx.img  web
 ```

 When we run that command, Singularity creates an isolated environment for the container instances' processes/services to live inside.
-We can confirm that this command started an instance by running the following command:
+We can confirm that this command started an instance by running the [`instance.list`](docs-instance-list) command like so:

 ```
 $ singularity instance.list